Shreveport police investigating another early morning shooting Monday

-SHREVEPORT, La. - Shreveport police are investigating what is now their third shooting late Sunday and early Monday.
+SHREVEPORT, La. - Shreveport police are investigating what is now the third shooting late Sunday and early Monday.

 RELATED ARTICLE: Shreveport police investigate overnight shootings, one deadly

-Details are limited but according to records the shooting happened just before 5 at the Economy Inn and Suites on Westwood Park Drive, in Shreveport's Country Club neighborhood.
+Details are limited but according to records the shooting happened just before 5 a.m. at the Economy Inn and Suites on Westwood Park Drive in Shreveport's Country Club neighborhood.

 KTBS 3 does have a reporter on scene.
 We will bring you more information once we learn more.
 If anyone has information contact Shreveport Caddo Crimestoppers at 318-673-7373 or visit p3tips.com.